Dzielnica (the Quarter) 1941-1943 (2013)

-Below, some photographs from the realization and the premiere on the day of the 70th anniversary of the liquidation of the Jewish Ghetto in Krakow and one of the audiofiles with a prayer by prof. Jonathan Webber.
+The images come from the realization and the premiere of the project on March 13, 2013 marking the 70th anniversary of the liquidation of the Jewish Ghetto in Krakow.

 The project was developed in collaboration with Katarzyna Zimmerer and Agnieszka Reiner among others.

 It was supported by and part of the the Jewish Culture Festival and Galicja Museum in Krakow.